Views: 12 Author: Monica Publish Time: 2025-09-15 Origin: Site

 4. Wear and Lifespan

 The gentle curve of long-radius elbows disperses fluid impact, reducing pipe wall erosion and extending service life.
-The sharp bend of short-radius elbows causes fluid to concentrate on the outer bend area, which can increase the wear rate by more than 2 times in abrasive media, necessitating frequent replacement.

 5. Application Scenarios